 We’ll use a variety of means of transportation, including a fleet of old Volkswagen convertibles.
 Fifty years ago the island imported more than one hundred VW “Things”.
 They keep them in great shape, newly painted and shiny.
 They are a great way to see the island.

 An important rule for travelers is that one should always be ready to welcome good fortune.
 Some of the greatest travel experiences of a lifetime can happen if you keep yourself always ready to walk through an open door without knowing what’s on the other side.
-Our first trip to Bali was blessed with a stroke of fantastic good luck.
+Our trip to Bali was blessed with a stroke of fantastic good luck.

 In scouting a new destination, we usually take the same first two steps.
 We find what appears to be the best hotel and check in without informing them that we want to bring a big group.
 We want to know how they treat an ordinary guest.
 We then ask them to refer us to the best guide in town.
 We then set out to learn all we can.
-Using this method in Bali, we found ourself in the company of a very erudite guide who had more knowledge than personality.
+Using this method in Bali, we found ourselves in the company of a very erudite guide who had more knowledge than personality.
 His job, in his view, was to teach us what he knew, with little regard for what we wanted to learn.
 Sometimes things work; sometimes not.

 But at the end of the day, the driver, who was very sharp and had listened to our questions, suggested that maybe he could help.
 He lived nearby in a village that is famous as a center for Balinese art and music.
 It was from here, in Batuan, in the 1930’s, that the 20th century world first discovered Balinese art.
 The artists, musicians and dancers of the day flourished with high profile art shows and concerts in Paris, New York and London.
 For a brief time before World War II, Bali was famous for its artistic output.